The Cauchy problem for the Landau-Lifshitz-Gilbert equation in BMO and self-similar solutions: Introduction and main results

 \cos(\vartheta_{c_j,\alpha})=l=\cos(\vartheta), u(x,t)=\P(\m_{c,1})=\exp\big(ic \Erf(x/\sqrt t) \big) u^0=e^{ic\sqrt{\pi}} \chi_{\R^+}+e^{-ic\sqrt{\pi}} \chi_{\R^-}. \norm{\grad \m^0}_{L^N}\leq \ve, \quad \m^0-\QQ\in H^1(\R^N)\cap W^{1,N}(\R^N), \quad \alpha>0,\quad N\geq 3, \norm{\grad\m^0}_{M^{2,2}}\leq \ve, \quad \m^0-\QQ\in L^2(\R^N), \quad \alpha>0, \quad N\geq 2, \norm{v}_{M^{2,2}}:= \sup_{\substack{ x\in \R^N\\ r>0}} \frac{1}{r^{(N-2)/2}}\norm{v}_{L^2(B_r(x))}<\infty. v_{c,\alpha}(x,t)=\frac{c}{\sqrt{t}}e^{(-\alpha+i\beta)\frac{x^2}{4t}}. \norm{f}_{BMO^{-1}_\alpha} \lesssim \sum_{j=1}^N [f_j]_{BMO_\alpha}.
 W(x,t):=\int_0^tS_{\alpha}(t-s)w(x,s)\,ds i\partial_{t}W+(\beta-i\alpha)\Delta W=w \quad \text{ in }\quad \mathcal \boD'(\R^N\times \R^+), u(t)=S_\alpha(t) u^0 -2(\beta-i\alpha) \int_0^t S_\alpha(t-s)\frac{\bar u (\grad u)^2}{1+\abs{u}^2}\,ds. g(u)=-2(\beta-i\alpha) \frac{\bar u (\grad u)^2}{1+\abs{u}^2} W(x,t):=T(g(u))(x,t)=\int_0^t S_{\alpha}(t-s)g(u)\,ds 2\norm{u^0}_\infty\norm{\vp}_{L^1(B^c_{r_\epsilon}(0))}\leq \epsilon. \lim_{t\to 0^+}\norm{ (S_{\alpha}(t)u^0-u^0)\vp}_{L^1(\R^N)}=0. \m_{c, \alpha}(x,t) =\f_{c,\alpha}\left( \frac{x}{\sqrt{t}} \right), \qquad \text{ for all }(x,t)\in \R\times \R^+, \left|A_{2, c,\alpha}^+-c\frac{\sqrt{\pi(1+\alpha)}}{\sqrt2}\right|\leq \frac{c^2\pi}{4} +\frac{c^2\pi}{\alpha\sqrt{2}}\left(1+\frac{c^2 \pi}{8}+c\frac{\sqrt{\pi(1+\alpha)}}{2\sqrt2}\right) +\left(\frac{c^2\pi}{2\sqrt{2}\alpha}\right)^2. \frac{\pi}{4} +\frac{\pi}{\alpha\sqrt{2}}\left(1+\frac{c^2 \pi}{8}+c\frac{\sqrt{\pi(1+\alpha)}}{2\sqrt2}\right) +\frac{c^2\pi^2}{8\alpha^2} \leq \frac{1}{\alpha^2}\left( \frac{\pi}{4}+\frac{\pi}{\sqrt 2}\left(1+\frac{\pi}{8}+\frac{\sqrt{\pi}}{2}\right)+\frac{\pi^2}{8} \right) \leq \frac{8}{\alpha^2}. \lim_{s\to\infty}h(s)=\infty. \abs{f(s)}\leq \sqrt{2} \quad \text{and}\quad \abs{f'(s)}\leq \frac{c}{2}e^{-\alpha s^2/4}, \abs{g}\leq \left(\frac{c}4+\frac{c^2\sqrt{2}}8 \right)\left(\frac{s}{\beta}e^{-\alpha s^2/4}+s^2e^{-\alpha s^2/2}\right).$$ Then, it can be easily checked that the function $h$ is a polynomial with nonnegative coefficients. \end{proof}

 \begin{thank} A.~de~Laire was partially supported by the Labex CEMPI (ANR-11-LABX-0007-01) and the MathAmSud program.
-S.~Gutierrez was partially supported by the ERCEA Advanced Grant 2014 669689 - HADE, the MINECO project MTM2014-53850-P, and the Basque Government project IT-641-13. \end{thank}
+S.~Gutierrez was partially supported by the EPSRC grant EP/J01155X/1 and the ERCEA Advanced Grant 2014 669689 - HADE. \end{thank}